iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 -

 An iOS bug or stale network stack.
-After a major iOS update we saw Delivered vanish on 2 of 6 test devices until we reset network settings.
+After a major iOS update, Delivered can vanish on some devices until you reset network settings.

-Most readers land on cause 1 or 3.
-We’ll rule those out first before jumping to the painful scenarios.
+Most readers land on cause 1 or 3, so this guide rules those out first before jumping to the painful scenarios.

 #How Do You Fix iMessage Not Showing Delivered on iPhone?

 Work the fixes in this order.
-Each step takes under two minutes, and we built the sequence around which fixes hit first during a full morning of in-house testing across 6 iPhones.
+Each step takes under two minutes, and the sequence is built around which fixes resolve the problem most often.

 #1.
 Confirm Your Own Internet Connection

 Open Safari and load a news site to test the network.
 If it stalls, iMessage will too.
 Swipe Control Center open, turn Wi-Fi off, wait five seconds, then turn it back on (or toggle Airplane Mode if you’re on cellular).
-On our iPhone 15 Pro, this cleared a stuck ”…” indicator in 40 seconds, and the next iMessage showed Delivered within 6 seconds.
+This usually clears a stuck ”…” indicator within a minute, and the next iMessage shows Delivered seconds later.

 #2.
 Toggle iMessage Off and On